osg-htc/docs/docs/common/registration.md

 Resource downtime is a finite period of time for which one or more of the grid services of a registered resource are unavailable.

-!!! note
+!!! warning
-    If your registered resource is expected to be in downtime for an undetermined amount of time, set `Active: False` in the resource instead.
+    If you expect your resource to be indefinitely unavailable, [retire the resource](#retiring-resources) instead of registering a downtime.

 Downtimes are stored in YAML files alongside the resource group YAML files as described [here](#registering-resources).